michiiii/Deathcon_Workshop/README.md

 - SMBv1 (Server Message Block version 1): If still in use, this file-sharing protocol is known for vulnerabilities such as those exploited by the WannaCry ransomware.

 ### Weak passwords
-- The standard in 2005 and 2023 differ greatly when we are speaking about password security.
+- The standards in 2005 and 2023 differ greatly when we are speaking about password security.
 - Perform regular password audit to identify accounts with deprecated and weak passwords.

 ## Deprecated Configuration